risavkarna/blog/ck5ic92qa03jzqks1l2gv7lob.md

 # 7. COPLA and NEP.WORK

-Based on 6, we will create a model for inter-planetary level collaborations and national level collaborations named here as nep.work.
+Based on 6, we will create a model for inter-planetary level computational collaborations and national level collaborations named here as nep.work in the examples.

 # 8. Spoken and Written Lang

-We will take a step back and examine the core part of our abstractions.
+We will take a step back and examine the core constructors of our abstractions.
 We will study spoken and written language structures describing the aforementioned concepts and knowledge base.

 # 9. Shared and Heard Lang